vemv/claude-code/README.md

 ;; Set to nil if you experience issues with terminal display after resizing.
 (setq claude-code-optimize-window-resize t)

-;; Enable/disable sticky (dedicated) windows (default is nil) ;; When enabled, Claude Code windows are dedicated to their buffers, ;; preventing them from being automatically reused by other buffers ;; or buried by window management commands.
-This keeps the Claude ;; buffer visible and accessible.
+;; Enable/disable no-delete-other-windows parameter (default is nil) ;; When enabled, Claude Code windows have the no-delete-other-windows ;; parameter set.
+This prevents the Claude window from being closed ;; when you run delete-other-windows or similar commands, keeping the ;; Claude buffer visible and accessible.
-(setq claude-code-sticky-window t)
+(setq claude-code-no-delete-other-windows t)
 ```

 ### Customizing Window Position